;

 A post-crown is usually recommended when the tooth has lost a lot of its natural structure due to decay or trauma.

-The typical situations are when the cavity has damaged more than half of the tooth.
+The typical situations are when the cavity has damaged more than half of the root-canal-treated tooth.
 Placing a regular crown or a filling would cause it to come off.

 • Restore the shape, appearance, and function of the tooth